 If there is a vacant space in a room, it is expected that students maintain that space (and furniture) as "open" and ready for someone to move in.
 The College reserves the right to consolidate all vacant spaces.
 Additionally, the College reserves the right to change housing assignments in special circumstances.
 In these cases, decisions will be made by the Department of Residence Life and will be communicated clearly to the students affected.
-Consolidations can be expected after FSL recruitment is completed in the fall and again in January.
+Consolidations can be expected after FSL recruitment is completed in the fall and again in January/February after occupancy audits are complete.